 Most escape room puzzle manufacturers using electronics such as arduinos and raspberry pi's should be getting their products certified if altering or adding on to the circuit.
 Even your one of a kind owner operator fall under regulation review.
 It appears that the industry is young and the products are flying under the radar of the authorities.
-One serious accident or electronic interference will bring the industry to the forefront.
+One serious accident or electronic interference with a heart pacemaker will bring the industry to the forefront.
 EscapeRoomProps suggests to be prepared for that event and use only certified electronics

 Go to these links for a more formal explanation